In Association with Amazon.com

 Qabbani was a frequent contributor to the Arabic-language newspaper Al-Hayat.
 His poems have been translated into English, French, Spanish, Italian, Persian and Russian.
 Although his work assailed Arab leaders and they were banned, people obtained copies illegally.
 Many of his lyrics have been popularized by Lebanese, Syrian, and Egyptian vocalists, including the Egyptian Um Kalthum, the musician Mohammad Abd al-Wahab, the singer Abd al-Halim, the Lebanese star Fayruz.
 The Iraqi born the top-selling artist Kazem al-Saher acquired the rights to several of Qabbani's lyrical works, such as 'The Impossible Love,' Qabbani's last poem.
 The Syrian novelist Colette Khury based her bestseller Ayyam Ma'ahou (1959, Days with Him) on her real-life friendship with Qabbani.

-Parvin Loloi has considered in Contemporary World Writers (1993), that Qabbani's "artistic achievement lies, in a manner familiar from classical Arabic poetry, in the creation of variations on the same theme -through its musicality, and in its variety of tone.
-Above all he has trodden ground where no Arab poet had dared to step before – seeking to revolutionize women's attitude towards their own sexuality."
-Salma Khadra Jayyusi said in her introduction to Modern Arabic Poetry: "His abundant love poetry is the major source of hope that the human heart can finally transcend pain and fear and dare to assert its capacity to summon joy and engage passion.
+"As a person, Nizar was always elegant, friendly, aloof and generous.
+He was also described as pious.
+Having spent a long time in the Diplomatic Corps, Nizar presented himself in a dignifie manner that was described by some as arrogant and aristocratic.
+I, personally, had the honor of meeting with Nizar three times and found him accessible and kind." (from 'Introduction,' in Nizar Qabbani: Journal of An Indifferent Woman, translated from Arabic with an introduction by George Nicolas El-Hage, 2015, p.
+9) The Palestinian poet, translator and anthologist Salma Khadra Jayyusi said of Qabbani: "His abundant love poetry is the major source of hope that the human heart can finally transcend pain and fear and dare to assert its capacity to summon joy and engage passion.
 His poetry brings freedom from tension, liberation from gloom, a refreshing release of laughter and gaiety.
-Above all, it proudly proclaims a new reverence for the body; it washes away the traditional embarrassment, now many centuries old, which was linked to woman's physical passion."
+Above all, it proudly proclaims a new reverence for the body; it washes away the traditional embarrassment, now many centuries old, which was linked to woman's physical passion." (from 'Introduction' by Salma Khadra Jayyusi, Modern Arabic Poetry: An Anthology, p.
+37)

 Selected bibliography: